seanslma/maki/DevOps/Kubernetes/Issues/Pod.md

 Most likely due to disk error, solution (go to the node with issues)
 ```
-# set node to be un-scheduable
+# set node to be unschedulable
 kubectl cordon <node-ip>
 kubectl drain <node-ip> --ignore-daemonsets